thecmdrunner/deskreen-virtual-display/README.md

 Open `make-virtual-output.sh` and edit the variables accordingly.

-In my case, the values will be:
+In my case, the values are:

 ```bash
 # REPLACE THE VALUES WITH YOUR OWN: